 1775, the year that the American Revolution broke out.
 The colonists weren’t fighting united under one flag only.
 Instead, most soldiers participating in the war against the British fought under their flags.

 In June of 1775, the Second Continental Congress met in Philadelphia to create the Continental Army—a unified colonial fighting force.
 This led to the creation of the first “USA” flag, the Continental Colors.

-However, this flag which was comprised of 13 red and white alternating stripes and a Union Jack in the corner, was too similar to the flag of the British.
-George Washington soon realized that flying a flag that was even remotely close to the British flag was not a great confidence-builder for the revolutionary effort, so creating a new symbol of freedom for the soon-to-be fledgling nation is so much important.
+However, this flag comprises of 13 red and white alternating stripes, and a Union Jack in the corner.
+George Washington soon realized that flying a flag, which was even remotely close to the British flag, was not a great confidence-builder for the revolutionary effort, so creating a new symbol of freedom for the soon-to-be fledgling nation is so much important.